aherlihy/linearfn/README.md

 # LinearFn - Linear Functions in Scala 3

 A Scala 3 library for enforcing **linearity** at compile time at the function level without modifying the compiler itself.
 Can be used for an embedded DSL but also regular Scala functions.

-We use the following definition of linearity:
+## What is Linearity?

+This library enforces two complementary forms of linearity:

+1. **Traditional linear types**: Individual methods can be marked `@consumed` to indicate they "use up" their receiver.
+Within a function scope, a `@consumed` method can be called at most once on any value, preventing use-after-consumption errors.
+This is the classical understanding of linear types within a region (the function body), useful for resource management (file handles must be closed exactly once, transactions must be committed or rolled back exactly once, etc.).

-For a function with _n_ arguments and _n_ return values, each argument will be present a maximum of once **per return value** but must be present at least one across all return values.
+2. **Multi-argument, multi-return-value linear functions**: For functions with _n_ arguments and _n_ return values, each argument flows linearly through the function to the return values.
-It's fairly easy to add another implementation of `linearFn` that uses the definition of linearity that requires that each argument appears exactly once across all return values, but we use the first because it's more immediately useful for our use cases.
+    Specifically, each argument appears **at most once per return value** (affine property) and **at least once across all return values** (relevance property).
+    This definition of linearity is concerned with dependency relations across linear types and is useful for tracking linear recursion patterns, e.g., mutually recursive relations between linear types that must still maintain a linear relation.

 ## Usage